Atelfo/Atelfo.github.io/biotech-questions.md

 It seems plausible that our bodies accumulate so much damage from infectious agents over time that it's easier to start fresh than clear it all away.
 Is damage accumulation and aging the consequence of multi-billion year arms race between pathogens and immune systems?

 ![[8l18gy 1.jpg]]

 #### What is cognitive fatigue, and how can it be treated?
 Cognitive fatigue is one of the most pernicious symptoms of [multiple sclerosis](https://jnnp.bmj.com/content/90/6/642.long) (and other diseases), but what is it?
 Why do patients experience fatigue the way they do?
 Can we link brain states to the conscious perception of fatigue?

 Most disease modifying treatment for MS don't have much affect on fatigue.
 Why is this?
-What would it take to treat fatigue?
+What would it take to treat fatigue effectively?

 #### What's the smallest viable patient population for a new drug?
 Lenmeldy was recently approved by the FDA for [metachromatic leukodystrophy (MLD)](https://en.wikipedia.org/wiki/Metachromatic_leukodystrophy) with a list price of [$4.25 million](https://www.bloomberg.com/news/articles/2024-03-20/world-s-most-expensive-drug-is-now-4-25-million-gene-therapy), the highest list price yet for a drug.
 However, MLD is ultra-rare, with a prevalence of something like 1 in 75,000 births (this corresponds to ~50 patients per year in the us).
 Lenmeldy might make a couple hundred million in annual revenue, considered a relatively small sum in the pharmaceutical industry.